 Kerrie Davies (Australian)

-Kerrie Davies is a journalist, author of A Wife's Heart and media lecturer at UNSW.
-She has contributed to Vogue Australia, The Weekend Australian and Elle, among other media outlets.
-She is completing her Doctor of Arts at the University of Sydney and is co-author of the Colonial Australian Literary Journalism Database with Dr Willa McDonald and Dr Bunty Avieson.
-Kerrie has also written about the literary journalists at the Ned Kelly siege and revisionist biography.
+Kerrie Davies is a UNSW lecturer and author.
+She has written for Collective magazine, Elle, Vogue Australia and The Weekend Australian Magazine, among other media outlets.
+She is completing her Doctor of Arts (Literary Journalism) at the University of Sydney and is co-author of the Colonial Australian Literary Journalism Database.